Getting there

 See the location on the map

-INSTRUCTIONS FOR VISITORS
+INSTRUCTIONS FOR ARRIVING

 • From the Lahti Travel Centre you can reach Malva via Rautatienkatu or Vesijärvenkatu.